VasilisPlavos/VasilisPlavos/README.md

 ## Hey, I'm Vasilis 👋

-## I am a self-taught software engineer
+## I am a full stack software engineer

 with demonstrated working experience in the insurance and real estate industries.
 I love building applications that can make life easier, using cutting-edge technologies.